privisi/Java-Eclipse-Teaching/README.md

 **Write a program using classes.**

 Create classes for:
-- Character (this class contains main)
+- Battle (this class contains main)
+- Character
 - Enemy
 - Weapon
 - Potion

 Create the following in each class (You should try to use methods):

+Battle should have main and run the fight in a while loop and take inputs. <br/>
+This is where all your objects (Character, Enemy etc.) are created.

 The character should have health, have a weapon and have multple potions.
+The character should be able to attack the enemy using the weapon.

 The enemy should have health and a random damage range (such as 5-10 damage)<br/>
 The enemy should be able to attack the player